 Reading dogs are, quite simply, dogs that children read to!
 Reading to dogs has been proved to help children develop literacy skills and build confidence, through both the calming effect the dogs' presence has on children and the fact that the dog will listen to the children read without being judgemental or critical.
 This comforting environment helps to nurture children's enthusiasm for reading and provides them with the confidence needed to read aloud.

-Both Ruffles and Callie have been working hard at their Kennel Club training courses and have both past ‘The Kennel Club Good Citizen Dog Scheme – Gold Award’.
-They had to pass 10 exercises to achieve this including: control at door/gate, controlled walk amongst people and other dogs and return to handler.
-We’re all very proud of them!
+Ruffles has been working hard at Kennel Club training courses and has past ‘The Kennel Club Good Citizen Dog Scheme – Gold Award’.
+She had to pass 10 exercises to achieve this including: control at door/gate, controlled walk amongst people and other dogs and return to handler.
+We’re all very proud of her!

-We should stress that being involved with Ruffles and Callie is entirely optional and no child will be expected to work with the dog unless they wish to.
+We should stress that being involved with Ruffles and Rogan is entirely optional and no child will be expected to work with the dog unless they wish to.

 Here are a few photographs of them both.
 Enjoy!